felixwiemuth/LinCal/README.md

 Select a calendar from the list to view the calendar's information, settings and a list of its entries.

 - For each entry, the time as scheduled by the calendar is shown on the left.
 If the notification time differs, it is shown in brackets after the first time.
 Next to the time, the description of the entry is shown.
-Depending on the "Show entries" setting, the description might be hidden.
+Depending on the "Show entry" setting, the date or description might be hidden.

-- Click on an entry to show its description and options to see and open the link.
+- Click on an entry to show its description and options to see and open the link (hidden entries cannot be clicked).

 **Notifications**